Sex positivity isn’t just a buzzword.

 That is to say, if both (or all) parties consent to a sexual happening, then this beautiful, healthy and enjoyable experience should be embraced—free of moral and ethical judgements such as sexual orientation, sexual lifestyle and other kinks!

 Truth is, sex-positivity isn’t necessarily about having lots of sex, but having the freedom to choose when and how you like your sex.
-The progressive movement revolves around the idea that sex shouldn’t be something to be ashamed of, but rather, explored with an open mind, positive attitude and respect of individual’s sexual preferences and boundaries.
+The progressive movement revolves around the idea that sex shouldn’t be something to be ashamed of.
+Instead, it should be explored with an open mind, positive attitude and respect of individual’s sexual preferences and boundaries.
 It’s about knowing what you want, and taking self-affirming steps to empower yourself.
 It’s about celebrating and exploring one’s sexuality.

 Here are some ways you can start: